macdja38/evalBot/README.md

  - if you have pm2 run the bot with `pm2 start pm2.json` if not run it using `node main.js`

 # Token
 If you are new to discord bot's you may not know how to find your token.
-Don't worry it's not to bad.
+Don't worry it's not too bad.
  - open discord in your browser on the client.
  - Press `Ctrl` + `Shift` + `I`
  - open the `resources` or `storage` tab depending on your thing.